Bira/octopus-carnival/_drafts/wir-tnv-blackfang-gnolls.md

 ## The Lore

-The Blackfang are a tribe of Yeenoghu-worshipping gnolls who lair in the Old Hills area of the Vale.
+The Blackfang are a tribe of Yeenoghu-worshipping gnolls who live in the Old Hills area of the Vale.
 They get this name from their distinctive fangs, which are black and much longer than what is typical for gnolls.
 They frequently attack travelers going through the area, with the aim of capturing people to